tlbybee/MovieRecommender/README.md

 This is code for a shiny app for a movie recommender based on 2 types of recommender systems.

-The app is can be found here: [redacted]
+The app is can be found here: https://tbybee.shinyapps.io/MovieRecommender/

 Acknowledgements